 Challenge Handshake Authentication Protocol (CHAP)

-Employs a three-way exchange mechanism for user authentication, enhancing security by avoiding plain-text credential transmission.
+Employs a three-way exchange mechanism for user authentication, fortifying security by avoiding plain-text credential transmission.

 JSON Web Token (JWT)